freenas/freenas-docs/userguide/snippets/wizard.rst

   redundancy, meaning if any of the disks in the stripe fails, all data in the stripe is lost.

-Once you have made your selection, click "Next" to continue.
+Once you have made your selection, click :guilabel:`Next` to continue.

 #ifdef freenas
 If the disks have already been formatted with ZFS and the disks have